 Click "Add File" or "Add Folder" to choose the desired files and folders that need to be backed up.
 After this, select a destination disk drive to store the backup.
 Files can be stored with a certain file extension if the software is upgraded to AOMEI Backupper Professional.

 Step 3.
 Set up differential backup

-Create a schedule for your Backup by clicking the "Schedule" tab to set up differential backup for Windows 10.
+Create a schedule for your backup by clicking the "Schedule" tab to set up a differential backup for Windows 10.
 After clicking the schedule, a pop-up window will appear.
 Click advanced on this tab and you can choose to do a differential backup here.
-By clicking on the General tab, you can setup a timeframe for your automatic backup files as either daily, weekly, monthly.
+By clicking on the General tab, you can set up a timeframe for your automatic backup files as either daily, weekly, monthly.

 Step 4.
 Initiate differential backup